shitcoinsociety/shitcoinswap/README.md

 # Shitcoin Swap

-Shitcoin Swap is the official open-source trading and investment engine created by and for the [Shitcoin Society](https://www.shitcoinsociety.com).
+Shitcoin Swap is the official open-source Bitcoin-denominated trading and investment engine created by and for the [Shitcoin Society](https://www.shitcoinsociety.com).

 ## Copyright